kedro-org/kedro/docs/source/03_tutorial/03_set_up_data.md

         load_args: Dict[str, Any] = None,
         save_args: Dict[str, Any] = None,
     ) -> None:
-        """Creates a new instance of ``ExcelLocalDataSet`` pointing to a concrete filepath.
+        """Creates a new instance of ``ExcelDataSet`` pointing to a concrete filepath.

         Args: